 Ambulance Services

-Woodgate residents currently rely on the services of a Queensland Ambulance First Responder team as our first line emergency medical care.
+Woodgate residents rely on the services of a Queensland Ambulance First Responder team as our first line emergency medical care.
 This group of expertly trained volunteers provide vital first-response care and assessment to residents and visitors during a medical emergency.

 Response from Minister for Health & Ambulance Services